P-py/cashtrack/README.md

 At the moment the project is running only locally, below you can read a step to step tutorial on how to setup the Database, prerequisites and run the project to test it.

+**NOTE**: The project uses the module `spring-boot-starter-cache` for learning purposes only, that should not be used in a production environment.

 ### Prerequisites

 * [PostgreSQL + pgAdmin (or any other database administration tool)](https://www.postgresql.org/)